 A work comp policy has two parts:

-- Employee benefits: Covers medical expenses and lost wages as a result of being unable to work.
+- Employee benefits: Part A covers medical expenses, rehabilitation expenses and lost wages as a result of being unable to work.
+Or, it pays out death benefits to the employee’s dependents.
 Employee benefits generally have no limits and no exclusions, and claims cannot be declined or denied, unless proof of fraud can be established.

-- Employer liability: If the employee believes their injury was the result of the employer’s negligence, they might choose to sue their employer for damages on top of work comp benefits.
-In this case, the policy would cover the employer’s legal defense for the employer.
-This portion of the policy does have limits, which you can choose when you purchase the insurance.
+- Employers liability: If the employee believes their injury was the result of the employer’s negligence, they might choose to sue their employer for damages in addition to receiving work comp benefits.
+In this case, the policy would cover the employer’s legal defense for the employer, in addition to any monies awarded to the employee.
+This portion of the policy, called Part B, does have limits, which you can choose when you purchase the insurance.

 3. They try to put “Additional Insured” status on their policy.